The 5 Best Cast Iron Skillets, According to Our Tests

 Cons:

-- Slightly unbalanced for lifting with one hand
+- Slightly unbalanced when lifted with one hand

 Star rating: 4.5/5

-The ProCook cast-iron skillet may be the cheapest pan and potentially, at 26cm, one of the smaller on the test, but do not let that fool you.
-This is a well-built, enamelled pan that's easy to use and clean, and has an impressive 25-year guarantee.
+The ProCook cast-iron skillet may be the most affordable option on the list, but don’t let its size deceive you.
+This well-built, enamelled pan is easy to use and clean, and comes with an impressive 25-year guarantee.

 Skeppshult Cast-Iron Frying Pan, 28cm